Albuquerque International Balloon Fiesta Photo Guide

 Shoot north with balloons stacked against the Sandia Mountains

-Best angles are 30-60 minutes after launch begins
+Best time is 30-60 minutes after launch begins

 Pro Tips: